LukeCarrier/moodle-ubiquitous/_docs/roles/app/README.md

 ## Platforms

-A "platform" is an individual Moodle site, its corresponding local user account, nginx `server {}` and its PHP-FPM `[pool]`.
+A "platform" is an individual [Moodle](moodle.md) or [SimpleSAMLphp](saml.md) site, its corresponding local user account, nginx `server {}` and its PHP-FPM `[pool]`.
 Individual application servers can serve multiple platforms.
 The list of platforms to be installed on each application server is determined based on the contents of the Salt pillar `platforms`, allowing variable allocation of platforms using the Salt top file.

 Per-platform user accounts contain a directory structure like the following: